-Step 2 Configure Traceroute by entering information in the following fields:

-- Host Definition-Select whether hosts are identified by their IP address or name. - IP Version-If the host is identified by its IP address, select either IPv4 or IPv6 to indicate that it will be entered in the selected format. - Source IP-Select the source interface whose IPv4 address will be used as the source IPv4 address for communication messages.
+- Step 2 Configure Traceroute by entering information in the following fields: - Host Definition-Select whether hosts are identified by their IP address or name. - IP Version-If the host is identified by its IP address, select either IPv4 or IPv6 to indicate that it will be entered in the selected format. - Source IP-Select the source interface whose IPv4 address will be used as the source IPv4 address for communication messages.
 If the Host Definition field was By Name, all IPv4 and IPv6 addresses are displayed in this drop-down field.
 If the Host Definition field was By IP Address, only the existing IP addresses of the type specified in the IP Version field will be displayed. - Host IP Address/Name-Enter the host address or name. - TTL-Enter the maximum number of hops that Traceroute permits.
 This is used to prevent a case where the sent frame gets into an endless loop.
 The Traceroute command terminates when the destination is reached or when this value is reached.
-To use the default value (30), select Use Default. - Note This setting is only available in the Advanced Mode view. - Timeout-Enter the length of time that the system waits for a frame to return before declaring it lost, or select Use Default. - Note This setting is only available in the Advanced Mode view. - Step 3 Click Activate Traceroute.
-The operation is performed. - Note A pop-up will appear indicating if you would like to stop the traceroute.
+To use the default value (30), select Use Default.

+Timeout-Enter the length of time that the system waits for a frame to return before declaring it lost, or select Use Default.

+Step 3 Click Activate Traceroute.
+The operation is performed.

+Note A pop-up will appear indicating if you would like to stop the traceroute.
 Click Stop Traceroute to stop the process.